masudahiroto/bigquery-mcp-server/README.md

 - `schema` – returns the schema of a BigQuery table
 - `query` – executes an SQL query and returns the result rows
 - `dryrun` – performs a BigQuery dry run to validate SQL and estimate costs
+- `tables` – lists tables in a BigQuery dataset

 ## Requirements